 It may.
 If, during your detention, you are taken from the Garda station to a hospital or other suitable place for medical attention, any period of absence from the Garda station is not taken into account in the calculation of your detention.

 Other periods may not be counted, depending on the section of legislation you are detained under.
 If you are detained under Section 4 or Section 42 and questioning is suspended for a period of time between midnight and 8am to allow you to rest, the time the questioning is suspended is not counted.
+However, you must consent to this suspension.
 Also, if you are certified by a doctor as unfit for questioning, the time the questioning is suspended is not counted.
-While you are waiting to consult your solicitor and no questioning is taking place, that time is not counted.

 If your period of detention would end while you are at the venue where an application is being made by the Gardaí for a further detention period, it is considered not to end until the final decision of the court on the application.